Call our team of experts to learn more about what Lima One has to offer.

 Lima One Capital offers that and much more for real estate investors across the nation.
 We are experts in financing rental properties and portfolios and helping you develop your rental property investment strategy.
 Our team of experienced professionals will help guide you through our rental loan programs regardless of your experience level.

-If you’re interested in obtaining a loan for a rental property or looking for financing for another real estate investment project, call us to learn more.
+If you’re interested in obtaining a rental property loan or looking for financing for another real estate investment project, call us to learn more.
 Get started today and scale your rental property portfolio with Lima One, the nation’s premier lender for real estate investors.